 Sprinkle a bit of baking soda on the pan followed by a bit of hydrogen peroxide and then topped with a healthy sprinkling of baking soda.
 Walk away for two to three hours then scrub the pan with a sponge.
 It'll come off in a flash and look as good as new.

-As silly as it may seem, the acid in ketchup has the ability to break down burnt on grease and grim.
+As silly as it may seem, the acid in ketchup has the ability to break down burnt on grease and grime.
 Spread the ketchup on the pan and let sit for at least 30 minutes.
-Once time has passed, use a scrubber and a little bit of muscle to clean your dirty sheet pans.
+Once time has passed, use a scrubber and a little bit of muscle to clean baking sheets.